akhilkasuvojula/assignment-Kasuvojula/README.md

 ***

 # SHOPPING FOR BASIC NEEDS
-* Go to hyvee store by booking a cab
+1. Go to hyvee store by booking a cab
-1. start finding groceries and pick
+2. start finding groceries and pick
+3. Go to the billing counter
+4. barcode with every product
+5. pay the bill
+6. book a cab
+7. come back to home
+*  place all the groceries in kitchen
 * List of items
-     1. onions
+     * onions
-     2. carrot
+     * carrot
-     3. knife
+     * knife
      * rice cooker
      * bowl

-2. Go to the billing counter
-3. barcode with every product
-4. pay the bill
-5. book a cab
-6. come back to home
-*  place all the groceries in kitchen